-- Course registration Students should register for coursework through Self Service.
+- Course registration Students should register for coursework through Self Service whenever possible.
 When assistance is requested, the registrar's office can process registrations for students who submit the course registration form.

 - Permission to enroll is for registration in independent studies, practicums, theses, projects, capstones and directed readings.
 A brief written proposal must also accompany this form.

 - Course withdrawal Students may drop coursework through Self Service, Hood’s student portal, before the start of the semester without any financial penalty.
 Once the semester starts, there is a drop/add period (see Academic Calendar) when students can submit requests for drops by completing the course withdrawal form.
 There are three types of course drops or withdrawals during the drop/add period and after:

 - Students may drop one course and add another course of equal credit value, simultaneously, during the drop/add period of each semester without any financial penalty;

 - Students may drop coursework during the drop/add period and are eligible for an 80% refund or credit on their tuition;